 An assessments lien clouds the title to the property, hindering your ability to sell or refinance the home.
 In addition, the property can also be foreclosed to force a sale to a new owner—even if the property has a mortgage.

-In Washington, D.C., a COA is entitled to a lien on a condo for any unpaid assessments from the time the assessment becomes due.
-If an assessment is payable in installments, the full amount of the assessment is a lien from the time the first installment becomes due and payable (D.C.
+Under D.C. law, a COA is entitled to a lien on a condo for any unpaid assessments from the time the assessment becomes due.
+If an assessment is payable in installments, the full amount of the assessment is a lien from the time the first installment becomes due and payable.
+(D.C.
 Code § 42-1903.13(a)).

-The recording of the COA's governing documents (that is, the CC&Rs and bylaws) in the county records constitutes record notice and perfection of the lien.
-The COA doesn't have to record the lien in the county records in order for it to be effective (D.C.
-Code § 42-1903.13(b).
-(In some states, the COA must record the lien.)
+The recording of the COA's governing documents in the county records constitutes record notice and perfection of the lien.
+The COA doesn't have to record its lien in the county records for it to be effective.
+(D.C.
+Code § 42-1903.13(b)).

-If you are part of an HOA, check the association's CC&Rs and bylaws to learn about the association's right to place a lien on your home if you don't pay the assessments.
+If you're part of an HOA, check the association's governing documents, like the CC&Rs, to learn about the association's right to place a lien on your home if you don't pay the assessments.

-State law and the COA or HOA's governing documents will usually set out the type of charges that the association may impose in addition to the past-due assessments.
+State law and the COA or HOA's governing documents will usually set out the type of charges an association may impose in addition to the past-due assessments.
 In the District of Columbia, a COA may impose:

 To find out which charges an HOA in the District of Columbia may include in its lien, check the association's governing documents.

 Once a COA or HOA has a lien, it may foreclose.